VikramGanesh06/VikramGanesh06/README.md

 👋 Hello there!
-I'm Vikram Ganesh, a passionate software developer, UI/UX designer, and freelance editor.
-I focus on building innovative solutions, creating intuitive user interfaces, and continuously exploring new technologies to bring creative ideas to life.
+I'm Vikram Ganesh, a passionate software developer, UI/UX designer and freelance editor.
+I focus on building innovative solutions, creating intuitive user interfaces and continuously exploring new technologies to bring creative ideas to life.
 <!--
 **VikramGanesh06/VikramGanesh06** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 👋 Hello there!
 I'm Vikram Ganesh a passionate software developer with a knack for building innovative solutions.
 I specialize in [your primary skills/technologies], and I'm always eager to learn and explore new technologies.